How to Improve Your Barbell Squat

 What is the Barbell Squat?

 The barbell squat, the back version, a we are not talking about the front squat, is when the bar is placed on the lifter’s upper back and shoulder region, then the lifter will bend their knees and lower their glutes to 90 degrees or lower, and come back up to the starting position.
 From there, they will repeat that for the desired amount of repetitions.
-With the front squat, the bar is held in front of the body, across the front of the shoulders, which engages the quads and encourages an upright posture.
+On the other hand you have the front squat, the bar is held in front of the body, across the front of the shoulders, which engages the quads and encourages an upright posture.
 This variation, known as the front squat, is a popular choice for targeting the quads and improving overall squat form.
 With the squat, you can also adjust your stance to a wider stance and so on.
 The low bar position, commonly used by powerlifters.

 The barbell squat involves placing the bar lower on the back, which allows for a more forward lean and engages the posterior chain more, making it a popular choice of exercise.
 On the other hand, the high bar position, often used by weightlifters, keeps the bar higher on the back and allows for a more upright posture, which is beneficial for Olympic lifts.